qcc4cp/qcc/resources/quickstart.md

   $Env:PYTHONPATH = C:\users\rhundt\qcc
 ```

-Note that the main installation instruction use `bazel` to run the algorithms.
-This is not strictly necessary, you can run the algorithms individually just by invoking them on the Python command-line, such as:
+You can use `bazel` (versions 5-7) to build the accelerated library `libxgates.so` and run the algorithms.
+However, this is not necessary.
+You can [manually build](README.buildxgates.md)  the library  and run the algorithms (and tests) individually just by invoking them on the Python command-line, such as:
 ```
    $ cd qcc/src
-   $ python ./arith_classic.py   # and any of the other Python algorithms
+   $ python ./arith_classic.py   # and any of the other Python algorithms (or tests)
    $ ...
 ```